dartmouth-cs52-18S/workshop-web-maps/README.md

 When you make an account, it should give you your access token.
 Save this and keep it handy!
 We will need it later.

 Select the `Web Maps SDK` and then select `Use the Mapbox CDN`.
-You'll be given some lines of Javascript code to add to your index.js!
+You'll be given some lines of code to add to your index.html!
 They should look like this:

 ```html
 <script src='https://api.tiles.mapbox.com/mapbox-gl-js/v0.44.2/mapbox-gl.js'></script>